ymolists/website/src/routes/docs/quickstart/python.md

 ### Step 1: Clone Git repository

 - Create a new repository based on the [Python template](https://github.com/gitpod-io/example-python-django/generate).
-- Name it e.g. `my-python-example`.
+- Name it e.g. `my-python-template`.

 ### Step 2: Install the Gitpod app